gBlaku/Data-Structures/README.md

 Hello and welcome to my cs112 projects!
-In here you'll find some projects I worked on in my Data Structures course in the second half of the 19-20 school year.
+In here you'll find some projects I worked on in my Data Structures course.
 Enjoy!! :grin: <br/> <br/>

 These are all class projects.
 Classes are provided in the assignment download by the department, (SOME) drivers as well, which are added for convenience (drivers are NOT made by me).
 Test cases files are also provided by the department, or made my be and classmates. <br/>
 <br/>